Rajdham: Geography

-People understand bhojpuri, maithili and other languages too.

-Agriculture in Rajdham
+Agriculture

-More than half of populations of Rajdham are associated with agriculture and allied sectors.
-Agriculture is the main source of income of the people of this village.
-Mainly Maize, Wheat, Paddy, Banana, Sugarcane, Sunflowers are produced at large scale.
-Though this area is flood affected but every year record production of these crops are seen.
+More than half the population of Rajdham is associated with agriculture and allied sectors.
+Agriculture is the main source of income, and the city mostly farms maize, wheat, paddy, banana, sugarcane, and sunflowers at large scale.

 Transportation

 Rajdham is situated at a distance of about 20 km from Khagaria.
-It is well connected village of Khagaria District with the main cities of Bihar, which has led this village to development path.
-National Highway NH 107 passes through this village, which connects Maheshkhunt, NH 31 to Saharsa and Purnia.
-Whole village is situated on both sides of NH 107.
+It is a well connected village of Khagaria District with the main cities of Bihar.
+National Highway NH 107 passes through the village, which connects Maheshkhunt, NH 31 to Saharsa and Purnia.
+The whole village is situated on both sides of NH 107.

 It is also connected to National Highway NH 31 which is 1.5 km away.